 myapp, that would be

 myapp-datamodel) will only bring in the required dependencies.
-For instance, there is no need to bring the app’s REST interface to the worker nodes.
+For instance, there’s no need to bring the app’s REST interface to the worker nodes.

-Similarly, if you intend to stream messages and not only actual data points to Spark, you should either define these messages within the
+Similarly, if you intend to stream messages other than actual data points to Spark, you should either define these messages within the

 datamodel subproject or in another separate subproject in order to keep dependencies to a minimum – you would then have to send the jar of that other subproject to the workers, obviously.